PASTAplus/content-x/templates/resources/obsfucate.md

 # How to Obfuscate a URL

-One method to obsfuscate an URL that shows up on an HTML web page as an anchor link:
+One method to obsfuscate a URL that shows up on an HTML web page as an anchor link:

 - Encode the URL as a Base 64 string
 - Place the encoded string into a `<button>` and make it actionable with JavaScript